-Our Community NRM groups continue to drive the delivery of tailored information to our land managers through a variety of events and activities.
-Local priorities and need inform both the content and delivery methods.
+Despite a significant decrease in funding our Community NRM groups continue to drive the delivery of tailored information to our land managers through a variety of events and activities.
+Local priorities inform both the content and delivery methods.

 Schools Engaged